CHUUNKYMUNKY/JuggedBot/README.md

 # musicloud
-jugged is a telrgram bot.
+jugged is a telegram bot.